Francis Reyes: Solo work and current projects

 Reyes is also currently a contractual music arranger for the Roadrunner Network.
 He recently contributed a piece for the compilation album Mga Gitarista under 12Stone Records.
 Although constantly encouraged by peers to create a guitar-oriented solo album, Reyes is not interested, preferring to focus his energies on the Dawn.

 He formed the improvisation-oriented trio Garlic with Razorback bassist Louie Talan and Imago drummer Zach Lucero (also an NU107 alumnus) in 1998.
 Although the group garnered some critical accolades, they have yet to record an album.

 He was part of Helenovela with former Orange and Lemons frontman Mcoy Fundales, now with KENYO and PESO Movement with Japs Sergio (ex-Rivermaya), drummer Kurt Floresca and former Jet Pangan Group bassist Macky Macaventa who is now with True Faith.

 Reyes was also a part of the supergroup, Project 1.

 Billboard Philippines

 In 2016, Reyes became the editor-in-chief of Billboard Philippines, a brand dedicated to music news, charts and other related services.
-He later abolished it in January 2018.
+He later abolished it in January 2018, but the brand was relaunched in October 2023 under a new management where he became the editor-at-large.